 Macclesfield is one of the principal towns and growth areas of the Borough where national and local plan policies support sustainable development.
 The proposal provides 115 dwellings of an acceptable scale relative to the principal town of Macclesfield and would deliver housing within a highly sustainable location adjoining the Town Centre Boundary.
-The site is largely brownfield in nature and therefore its redevelopment to provide homes in such a highly sustainable location.
+The site is largely brownfield in nature and therefore its redevelopment to provide homes in such a highly sustainable location aligns with the general principles of national and local policy.
 Whilst there would be a partial loss of open space comprising of the cricket pitch, this would be replaced with an equivalent or better provision at the new school site.
 The proposals would provide for a diverse range and mix of housing, and correspondingly, a diverse community.
+Discussions are ongoing as to the quantum of affordable housing that this development can reasonably bear.
+Subject to this, the scheme will provide an element of affordable housing.

 In design terms, the proposal would provide a high quality innovative scheme with a contemporary approach whilst protecting listed buildings.
-Whilst it is acknowledged that there would be an intrusion of the later living block, it is considered that this is balanced against the improvements that would be seen from the Sainsbury's roundabout and the overall design credentials of the scheme.
+Whilst it is acknowledged that there would be an intrusion of the 'later living' block, it is considered that this is balanced against the improvements that would be seen from the Sainsbury's roundabout and the overall design credentials of the scheme.
 There are also benefits derived from ensuring a sustainable future use is secured for such an important and prominent site within Macclesfield from a heritage perspective.
 Thus, the proposals represent a high quality scheme, with many positive attributes.

 There is an opportunity to ensure that the loss of the cricket pavilion is replaced with a high quality memorial proposal to compensate for its loss.
-Coupled with the applicant's proposal for the memorial garden within the site, and the school's memorial proposals at the site of the new school, it is considered that the loss of the cricket pavilion would be acceptable.
+Coupled with the applicant's proposal for the memorial garden within the site, it is considered that the loss of the cricket pavilion would be acceptable in the context of the proposals for both this site.

 In highways terms, the impact from a residential scheme would be no greater than that of the school use and therefore the local highway network would be able to accommodate the likely traffic movements generated by the proposal.
-Adequate parking would be provided having regard to the size, type and scale of units and the sites' highly sustainable location adjoining the town centre boundary.
+Adequate parking would be provided having regard of the size, type and scale and the sites' highly sustainable location adjoining the town centre boundary.

 The proposal would not materially harm neighbouring residential amenity and would provide sufficient amenity for the new occupants having regard to the character of the area and the design credentials of the scheme.
-The application would offset the impact on healthcare and education through the provision of financial contributions and would partially offset the impact on children's play provision at West Park, which would be redirected from indoor sport following a review at member's request.
-The development can only bear the cost of providing 5 affordable units.
+The application would offset the impact on public open space, healthcare and education through the provision of financial contributions.
 The applicants have demonstrated general compliance with national and local guidance in a range of areas including ecology, flood risk, noise and air quality.

 The proposal is for sustainable development which would bring environmental, economic and social benefits.
 The proposal is therefore considered to be acceptable in the context of the relevant policies of the Cheshire East Local Plan Strategy and the saved policies of the Macclesfield Borough Local Plan and advice contained within the NPPF.
-The application is therefore recommended accordingly.
+The application is therefore recommended for approval subject to conditions and the necessary Section 106 obligation.